Why do we blame ourselves for our mental illness?

 “Money doesn’t buy happiness, but I’d rather cry in a Ferrari.”

 For some reason, this phrase always comes to mind when I talk about mental illness and having everything we could want in life.
-Obviously, I’m not suggesting that money and fast cars are everything, but given the chance, I would rather not be depressed at all than cry in a flashy BMW.
+I’m not suggesting that money and fast cars are everything, but given the chance, I would rather not be depressed at all than cry in a flashy BMW.
 Personally speaking.

 Yet mental illness is cruel and our minds have a sick way of making us feel at our worst, even if everything around us is going smoothly.
 Ultimately we think the blame should stop with us for not being happy.
 It’s our fault that we can’t just smile and get on with it.
 What right have we to be sad when we live in such privileged times?
-Thus begins the spiral of blame, guilt, mental illness.
+Thus begins the spiral of blame, guilt, and mental illness.

 “You are so childish, you need to grow up and control yourself!”